• Skip to primary navigation

 - The water has to be warm, but not hot.
 You want to encourage the growth of the yeast, without killing it.

-Cool water won’t “wake up” the yeast the way warm does, and it won’t rise as much / quickly.
+Cool water won’t “wake up” the yeast the way warm water does, and it won’t rise as much / quickly.

 Hot water will kill the yeast.